cure53/DOMPurify/README.md

 ### Can I configure it?

 Yes.
-The included default configuartion values are pretty good already - but you can of course override them:
+The included default configuration values are pretty good already - but you can of course override them:

 ```javascript
 // Allow only <b>